W7k-J/W7k-J.github.io/w7kTools/LevelChanger.md

 ![VariousLToOA](/images/Tools/LevelChanger/VariousLToOA.png)
 ![VariousLToOB](/images/Tools/LevelChanger/VariousLToOB.png)

-It is an experimental option on our TODO list.
+It is an experimental option.
 In theory it should works on many categories but right now it is limited to:

 Reavels